This call records one or more custom attributes (a key/value tuple attached to your transaction). The call name is

 add_custom_parameters because "custom attributes" were previously called "custom parameters".

-Attributes may be found in New Relic APM if the transaction is associated with an error or if a transaction trace is generated for that transaction.
-Attributes can also be found and queried in Insights or New Relic One.
+Attributes may be found in APM if the transaction is associated with an error or if a transaction trace is generated for that transaction.
+Attributes can also be found and queried in New Relic One.

-Before you create custom attributes, review New Relic's list of reserved terms used by NRQL and Insights.
+Before you create custom attributes, review our list of reserved terms used by NRQL.

 |Required.
 Each item in the list must be a tuple, with the first element being a key, and the second its value.
 Each key is a string representing the name of an attribute, and each corresponding value is the value to add to the current transaction for this attribute.
 Values can be int, float, string, or boolean.
 Only the first 255 characters are retained for both keys and values.|